HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 used for those who want to adapt the generic `yieldplotlib` parsing structure and plotting methods to generate their own bespoke visualizations.

-\autoref{fig:hz_completeness} and \autoref{fig:planet_hists} show two different types of yield outputs. \autoref{fig:hz_completeness} shows the fraction of a star's habitable zone that cen be sampled by during the lifetime of a mission known as the "habitable zone completeness" with the two yield codes in side by side axes and using the same color bar for ease of comparison. \autoref{fig:planet_hists} shows histograms of the total number of detected planets found for each yield code as a function of planet type.
+\autoref{fig:hz_completeness} and \autoref{fig:planet_hists} show two different examples of these types of yield outputs. \autoref{fig:hz_completeness} shows the fraction of a star's habitable zone that cen be sampled by during the lifetime of a mission known as the "habitable zone completeness" with the two yield codes in side by side axes and using the same color bar for ease of comparison. \autoref{fig:planet_hists} shows histograms of the total number of detected planets found as a function of planet type in this case just using EXOSIMS.

 ![Plot of the Habitable Zone (HZ) completeness as a function of host star luminosity (in units of Solar luminosity) and distance (in parsecs).
 Here the AYO results are on the left and the EXOSIMS